BitcoinDesign/Guide/guide/designing-products/lightning-service-providers.md

 # Lightning Service Providers

-The lightning network is our best solution to bitcoins lack of scalability.
+The lightning network is our best solution to bitcoin's lack of scalability.
 However, using the lightning network self-custodially brings about many new usability issues, such as complex channel management and backups.

 Lightning service providers (LSPs) aim to solve these issues.
 They act as non-custodial third parties that bitcoin lightning wallets can connect to and use services to automate various lightning operations.